California Brain Injury Lawyers

 Our brain injury accident lawyers see these incidents occurring in various settings, such as a restaurant, where liquid spills are common, or at a local Costco due to freshly mopped floors.
 They are also prevalent in nursing homes with a shortage of staff to monitor residents with poor mobility.

-You can hold the property owner or manager accountable for a slip-and-fall accident.
+A property owner or manager may be held accountable for a slip-and-fall accident.
 Under premises liability laws, they are responsible for ensuring the safety of visitors on their premises.
-If they fail to fulfill this duty and their negligence results in an accident, our brain injury accident attorneys can hold them liable for the victim’s head and brain trauma.
+If they fail to fulfill this duty and their negligence results in an accident, they may be liable for the resulting head or brain trauma.

 Sports Accidents